Viral arthritisInfectious arthritis - viral

-It may also occur after immunization with the rubella vaccine.
-This is a common form of childhood joint discomfort.
+It may also occur after immunization with the rubella vaccine, which is typically given to children.

 While many people are infected with these viruses or receive the rubella vaccine, only a few people develop arthritis.
-No risk factors have been established.
+No risk factors are known.

 Exams and Tests

-A physical examination shows joint inflammation.
-A blood test (serology) for viruses may be performed.
+A physical examination shows joint inflammation .
+A blood test for viruses may be performed.
 In some cases, a small amount of fluid may be removed from the affected joint to determine the cause of the inflammation.

 If joint inflammation is severe, aspiration of fluid from the affected joint may relieve pain.

 Aspiration means to draw in or out using a sucking motion.
 It has two meanings:Breathing in a foreign object (sucking food into the airway).
 A medic...